-So you want a tattoo that will honor your late grandma, proclaim your national pride, give a nod to your manga obsession, and throw in some other symbols just for fun?
+So you want a tattoo that will honor your late grandma, proclaim your national pride, give the nod to your manga obsession, and throw in some other symbols just for fun?
 Not a good idea.
 Trying to cram too many images and concepts into a design is a common mistake.
-This approach means that each item has to be smaller to fit into the tattoo composition, and these types of designs often seem overcrowded and jumbled.
+This approach means that each item has to be smaller to fit into the tattoo composition, and these types of tattoo designs often seem overcrowded and jumbled.